 Step 1: Choose the Repair feature

 As you know, firstly, download, install and run the software on your PC.
-Choose "Repair" from the dashboard window.
+Choose "iOS System Recovery" from the dashboard window.

 After it, connect your iPhone to your PC via USB cable.
 Once the program detects your device, tap on "Start" to go on.

 In this part, the software will offer the latest version of iOS for you to download.
 Click on "Repair" and then wait for the program to finish the process automatically.

 Step 3: Start to fix error 2006